LAMDA Exams for children : London Academy of Dramatic Art

 During your drama exam the examiner will produce written reports, these are then sent to the candidate arounds six weeks after the exam, the reports are very helpful and offer students guidance for improvement.

 For more information on the syllabus available please click on the L.A.M.D.A link.
+You can find ideas for drama, scripts and plays by clicking here.

 Please use the school search facility on the top of this page to find a local drama school near you.